foundry-vtt-community/wiki.js/development/guides/Tabs-and-Templates/Tabs-FormApplication.md

 ```
 Notes:
 - Passing `{ tabs: [{ navSelector: ".tabs", contentSelector: ".content", initial: "tab1" }]}` is (basically) telling the Application class how to track when you select different tabs.
-- See html tabs guide - Dialog for an example of extending the Dialog class.
+- See [Extending Dialog with Tabs](/en/development/guides/Tabs-and-Templates/Extending-Dialog-with-Tabs) for an example of extending the Dialog class.

 ### 2. Subclass `FormApplication`.